Why this new translation is so good

 The northern darkness (take 1)

 Chuang Tzu’s book opens with a description of a mythically large bird emerging from the northern darkness.
-In Professor Burton Watson’s celebrated 1968 translation, The Complete Works of Chuang Tzu, it goes like this:
+In Professor Burton Watson’s celebrated 1968 translation, it goes like this:

 There is nothing obviously wrong with this.
 The pace is abrupt and disjointed, but perhaps that’s Chuang Tzu’s style?
 It isn’t.
 Here’s what Chuang Tzu wrote: